 I'm working with a legacy database.

-I'm facing a column named BackDate that contains a not-nullable date.
+that contains a not-nullable date.
 This was not well-designed and now I have some item with 0000-00-00 as BackDate.

 I would like to use it as a Carbon, so I created a Model with date mutator on this column but when this date is "null", I got a wrong Carbon object (build from the string "0000-00-00").